Evolvability

+Visualization of two dimensions of a NK fitness landscape.
+The X and Y axes represent a combination of bits that encode the genotype.
+The height of the peaks represents the fitness, or reproductive success, or organisms with that particular genotype.
+The paths drawn on the landscape represent different paths that a population could follow while evolving on this fitness landscape.

 Evolvability is defined as the capacity of a system for adaptive evolution.
 Evolvability is the ability of a population of organisms to not merely generate genetic diversity, but to generate adaptive genetic diversity, and thereby evolve through natural selection.

 In order for a biological organism to evolve by natural selection, there must be a certain minimum probability that new, heritable variants are beneficial.
 Random mutations, unless they occur in DNA sequences with no function, are expected to be mostly detrimental.
 Beneficial mutations are always rare, but if they are too rare, then adaptation cannot occur.
 Early failed efforts to evolve computer programs by random mutation and selection showed that evolvability is not a given, but depends on the representation of the program as a data structure, because this determines how changes in the program map to changes in its behavior.
 Analogously, the evolvability of organisms depends on their genotype–phenotype map.
 This means that genomes are structured in ways that make beneficial changes more likely.
 This has been taken as evidence that evolution has created fitter populations of organisms that are better able to evolve.